All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Safety Concerns

 Alcohol can worsen Ozempic's GI side effects, particularly nausea.
-More importantly, alcohol on an empty stomach (common when appetite is suppressed) can cause rapid blood sugar drops, especially if you have diabetes.
+More alcohol on an empty stomach (common when appetite is suppressed) can cause rapid blood sugar drops, especially if you have diabetes.
 If you choose to drink, do so with food, limit intake to 1-2 drinks, and stay well hydrated.
 Avoid sugary cocktails since they provide empty calories that work against your weight loss goals.

 Long-Term Safety Data